 While it can be a challenging, psychological therapy is generally extremely rewarding and is the first line treatment for many mental health issues.
 Therapy will be individually catered to suit your specific needs and goals, meaning it can be focused on a specific issue or look broadly at your experience of life.

 Through the process your confidentiality will be maintained and your story respected.

 Up to 10 sessions can be subsidised by Medicare annually via a referral from a GP or Psychiatrist who will complete a Mental Health Treatment Plan.
 If you are also working with a GP and/or psychiatrist it is common to liaise with them regarding the progress of therapy.

-The initial session will be focussed on outlining your goals for therapy, your current difficulties and hearing your story.
-Based on this we will jointly decide on a plan for therapy based on evidence in psychological research and your preferences.
+The initial session will be focused on outlining your goals for therapy, your current difficulties and getting a broad understanding of your life and story.
+Based on this we will jointly decide on a plan for therapy based on evidence and your individual situation.

 There's no rule about the number of sessions to have with a psychologist, but the aim is always to get people equipped and back on their feet as quickly as possible, giving them the skills they need to prevent and manage issues that they are struggling with and those that may arise in the future.